xelvhk/sql_queries/README.md

-# sql_queries
+# SQL lessons
+## Hexlet SQL course practice

-SQLite database made for language learning.
+SQLite database made for Hexlet College practice for students.
+This repository contains my solutions to practical problems in the course.
+The solutions have been tested and are correct.